Shrewsbury: 20th and 21st centuries

 From the late 1990s, the town experienced severe flooding problems from the Severn and Rea Brook.
-In the autumn of 2000 large swathes of the town were underwater, notably Frankwell, which flooded three times in six weeks.
+In the autumn of 2000 large swathes of the town were under water, notably Frankwell, which flooded three times in six weeks.
 The Frankwell flood defences were completed in 2003, along with the new offices of Shrewsbury and Atcham Borough Council.
 More recently, such as in 2005 and 2007 but not 2020, flooding has been less severe and the defences have generally held back floodwaters from the town centre areas.
 However, the town car parks are often left to be flooded in the winter, which reduces trade in the town, most evidenced in the run up to Christmas in 2007.

 Shrewsbury won the West Midlands Capital of Enterprise award in 2004.
-The town has two large expanding business parks, Shrewsbury Business Park by the A5 in the southeast and Battlefield Enterprise Park in the north.
-There are many residential developments currently under construction in the town to cater for the increasing numbers of people wishing to live in the town, which is a popular place to commute to Telford, Wolverhampton and Birmingham from.
+The town has two large expanding business parks: Shrewsbury Business Park by the A5 in the southeast, and Battlefield Enterprise Park in the north.
+There are many residential developments currently under construction in the town to cater for the increasing numbers of people wishing to live in the town, which is a popular place from which to commute to Telford, Wolverhampton and Birmingham.

 In 2009 Shrewsbury Town Council was formed and the town's traditional coat of arms was returned to everyday use.

 In 2021 the lost seal of the town, dating from 1425, was discovered.